commschamp/cc_tutorial/tutorials/tutorial2/README.md

 have any "include" statements.
 Instead the code generated must process the schema files in the provided order and allow references to the other elements if they were defined **before** being referenced (in earlier processed schema file or earlier in the same file).
+Such approach allows conditional assembling of different versions of the protocol if needed.

 The [CMakeLists.txt](CMakeLists.txt) file of this tutorial code creates a list of schema files, which are processed by the